-I joined Behavioural Studies at Monash University in November 2010 and I’m currently serving a sentence as head of the discipline.
-Prior to arriving at Monash I was at the University of Manchester (UK) where I helped establish (and teach in) the Masters in Clinical and Health Psychology along with units on health psychology and applied social psychology.I still hold an honorary positions at universities and continue to conduct research in the UK, and New Zealand.
+I joined the Behavioural Studies in the School of Social Sciences in November 2010.
+Behavioural Studies at Monash covers a broad range of social and psychological principals and theories.
+Prior to arriving at Monash University I was at the University of Manchester (UK) where I helped establish the Masters in Clinical and Health Psychology program, and taught courses in applied social psychology, and health.I still hold an honorary position at Manchester.

-2008-2010 University of Manchester, School of Psychological Sciences
+2008-2010, University of Manchester, School of Psychological Sciences